BerkeleyLab/Marble-Mini/specs.md

-## Marble Board Introduction
+## Marble-Mini Board Introduction

-Design is for an Open Hardware (OHWR) dual-LPC-FMC carrier, named Marble, based on an Artix-7 in a FG484 package.
+Design is for an Open Hardware (OHWR) dual-LPC-FMC carrier, named Marble-Mini, based on an Artix-7 in a FG484 package.
 It has an AMC form-factor, usable within an AMC crate, but is also capable of running stand-alone with only an external DC power supply, commonly described as NAD (Network Attached Device).
 This document defines the scope of the design.

+The name Marble-Mini is used now, where the name Marble is reserved for a future board with similar features but a larger and faster FPGA.

 ### Components